dgroomes/browser-extension-framework/example/README.md

 3) The DCL web page script
     * `dcl-page-script.js`

 The programmer must write each of these files.
-It is not possible for WebExtensionFramework to abstract away `dcl-content-script.js` or `dcl-page-script.js`.
+It is not possible for BrowserExtensionFramework to abstract away `dcl-content-script.js` or `dcl-page-script.js`.
 Abstracting away those files would require dynamic JavaScript, serializing/deserializing JavaScript code, and using `eval()`, which we are not willing to do.

-So, the API of WebExtensionFramework requires the programmer to still write all of these files but offers functions to reduce the boilerplate and handle message passing and lifecycle timing.
+So, the API of BrowserExtensionFramework requires the programmer to still write all of these files but offers functions to reduce the boilerplate and handle message passing and lifecycle timing.

 ## Instructions